 Regardless of building type, the building’s envelope comprising its roof and façade performs the function of keeping the building’s interior dry, temperature regulated and safe.

-The building’s envelope is the first line of defence to the integrity of the asset.
+The building’s envelope is the first line of defense to the integrity of the asset.
 Inspection schedules will vary depending upon jurisdiction, it is generally recommended that inspection of a building’s roof be performed at least annually or after extreme weather events.

-A planned, frequent, efficient and safe aerial inspection program of roof or façade reduce both cost and risk over the lifecycle of the building.
-Deterioration that is identified early can be rectified early, at lower cost and before catastrophe.
+A planned, frequent, efficient and safe aerial inspection program of roof or façade reduce both cost and risk over the life cycle of the building.
+The deterioration that is identified early can be rectified early, at lower cost and before the catastrophe.

-Our Drone Roof & Building Envelope Inspection Services bring benefits to building inspectors and facilities managers in the following ways:
+Our Drone Roof Inspections & Building Envelope Inspections Services bring benefits to building inspectors and facilities managers in the following ways:

 - Keep the building inspector’s feet firmly on the ground.
 This significantly reduces risk, improves safety and maintains corporate reputation.